minhthinh190/photo_sharing_app/README.md

 # PhotoSharingApp

-Thieu Minh Thinh - 17021340
+A Flutter app that helps you to view and download free photos on the internet.

 ## Description

-A Flutter app that helps you to view and download free photos on the internet.

 Image data taken from https://www.pexels.com/api/ API.